COVID-19 Update January 2021

 Are there new arrangements when booking an appointment?

-For the time being, we are unable to operate an ‘open-door’ policy as we did prior to COVID19.
-In order to maintain social distancing, and appropriately shield our more vulnerable patients while they are attending the practice, the number of patients in the practice at any given time will be restricted.
-Therefore, we will be seeing patients by appointment only and will not be able to invite you through the door without having made a prior appointment.
+We are continuing to operate a 'closed-door' policy in order to maintain social distancing, and appropriately shield our more vulnerable patients while they are attending the practice.
+Our main door will be open but the glass vestibule door has a magnetic lock from which we can buzz you in.
+The number of patients in the practice at any given time will be restricted, therefore, we will be seeing patients by appointment only and will not be able to invite you through the door without having made a prior appointment.
 This includes all our services: eye examinations, contact lens appointments, choosing new glasses, having glasses fitted, adjusted, or repaired, as well as collecting your spectacles or contact lenses.

 If you require any of our services, please contact the practice to make an appointment